bcc-code/bcc-signout/README.md

 - different storage for client configurations
 - encryption of communication between Auth0 and this server
 - transactions for redis operations
-- aut-logout of sessions that are nearing TTL
+- auto-logout of sessions that are nearing TTL

+# service Urls
+- https://signout-dev-i7vver6zya-lz.a.run.app -> signout-dev (signout-dev.bcc.no)
+- https://signout-i7vver6zya-lz.a.run.app -> signout prod (signout.bcc.no)